MMA: Dan Hooker goes down to Dustin Poirier in instant classic UFC bout

-Both fighters landed heavy strikes and had moments in the grappling exchanges in a back and forth affair, with Poirier taking a unanimous decision win.
+In a five-round fight where both fighters landed heavy strikes and had moments in the grappling exchanges, Poirier earned a unanimous decision win with a strong final round.

+Both fighters took plenty of punishment throughout the fight, but Hooker noticeably slowed down in the final two rounds.
+Speaking to the Herald, City Kickboxing striking coach and one of Hooker's cornermen Mike Angove said coming out of lockdown and not having a full camp was ultimately a factor in the loss.

+"I think, if anything, Dan was a little light on conditioning just in terms of the intensity required coming out of lockdown.
+He expended a lot of energy trying to finish (Poirier) in round two and just lost range a little bit as the fight went on.

 One of the most anticipated UFC bouts of the year, things started as advertised between Hooker and Poirier.
 Trading strikes through the opening five minutes, Hooker got the better of the exchanges, impressing with work to all areas of Poirier's body.